eslint/eslint/README.md

 ## <a name="configuration"></a>Configuration

-After running `eslint --init`, you'll have a `.eslintrc` file in your directory.
+After running `npm init @eslint/config`, you'll have a `.eslintrc` file in your directory.
 In it, you'll see some rules configured like this:

 ```json
 {